Zaveštanje

-Zaveštanje (Завештање; "The Testament") is a 2016 Serbian documentary film directed by Ivan Jović.
+Zaveštanje (Завештање) is a 2016 Serbian documentary film directed by Ivan Jović.
 The film features firsthand testimonies from survivors of World War II-era death camps operated by the Independent State of Croatia (NDH), focusing on their experiences of survival, acts of solidarity, and post-war reconciliation.
-Stylistically compared to Shoah, the film relies exclusively on oral histories without archival footage.
+Stylistically compared to Shoah (1985), the film relies exclusively on oral histories without archival footage.
 Jović has stated plans for sequels.

 Production

 Jović and his team conducted 94 interviews between 2012 and 2015, amassing 450 hours of footage.
 Post-production was handled by Belgrade-based studio Living Pictures.